-- 4.11.1 The school recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart. - 4.11.2 Since 2016, The school has a statutory duty to inform the Local Authority of all deletions from roll.
-When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside KA to coordinate a meeting with parents where possible ideally before a final decision is made.
+- 4.11.1 Coundon Court recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart. - 4.11.2 Since 2016, Coundon Court has a statutory duty to inform the Local Authority of all deletions from roll.
+When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside Coundon Court to coordinate a meeting with parents where possible ideally before a final decision is made.

-4.12 Mental Health
+4.12 Children requiring Mental Health support

 - 4.12.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
-If staff are concerned that a child is suffering a mental health problem, they should inform Trudi Scholes and/or Laura Cantwell and a meeting will be arranged to plan a route forward.
-All concerns are also recorded on CPOMS. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 John Astley, Carly Arnold, Karen Holmes are trained in First Aid for Mental Health.
-Trudi Scholes and Laura Cantwell lead on Mental Health across both schools.

-4.12.7 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2023.
+If staff are concerned that a child is suffering a mental health problem, they should speak to Marc Thomas, the Safeguarding Team or the Inclusion Team in the first instance. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 Marc Thomas is our Health and Well Being Lead well supported by the safeguarding team , wider Inclusion Team and the Pastoral teams. - 4.12.7 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2022. - 4.12.8 Our Policy can be found here.
+Mental Health and Wellbeing Policy

-4.18 Children who are Lesbian, Gay, Bi or Trans (LGBT+)
+4.13 Children who are Lesbian, Gay, Bi or Trans (LGBT+)